 I. Key dates

-- 2008-2012: Matija grew up Broken Hill, a small New South Wales country town, left high school early as a young mother with family problems.
+- 2008-2012: Matija grew up in Broken Hill, a small New South Wales country town, and left high school early as a young mother with family problems.

 - 2013: She attended the James Cook University Open Day in Townsville and discovered an alternate pathway into university and decided to pursue her education and against all odds completed a dual degree in Arts–Business.